Where we work

 According to the Lancet in May 2021, Covid-19 was the twelfth leading cause of death worldwide, the sixth leading cause of death in high-income countries, and the 41st leading cause of death in sub-Saharan Africa.
 However, the reasons why the numbers of cases and deaths were lower in sub-Saharan Africa were unclear.
 One possibility is that there are inadequate levels of testing, which could translate to unreported Covid-19 deaths.
 Another possibility is that the continent acted quickly.
 Among fears that the new virus could quickly overwhelm generally fragile health systems, governments took drastic measures to slow the virus.
 According to experts, the age of the population in most African countries is also likely to have played a role in suppressing the spread of Covid-19.
 Globally, most of those who have died have been aged over 80, while Africa is home to the world's youngest population with an average age of 19 years.

-However, it has since been reported that the spread of new coronavirus variants in Africa has contributed to an increase in both cases and deaths across the continent.
-A mix of public fatigue, socialising, ineffective use of public health and social measures, and vaccine inequity, as well as the spread of new variants are said to be all potential contributors to the recent rise.
+Between May and July, the spread of new coronavirus variants in Africa had been contributing to an increase in both cases and deaths across the continent.
+A mix of public fatigue, socialising, ineffective use of public health and social measures, and vaccine inequity, as well as the spread of new variants are said to be all potential contributors to this rise.
 At least 12 countries have so far confirmed the presence of the variant first detected in India late last year.
 There is concern that new variants can't easily be tracked because the testing required to identify them isn't widely available.
-The continent also falls behind with vaccination, accounting for just under 1.5% of all the vaccines administered globally so far.

 Numbers at a glance: